 Another hypothesis is the French variety Trousseau Noir or around a cross between Cabernet Sauvignon x Troussau Noir.
 This has not yet been confirmed by DNA analysis (which raises the question of which of the many specimens of this vine should be examined).
-There are some plantations with varieties of this name, including in the Cienega Valley in San Benito County, in the Napa Valley and also in Arizona, Produced by the vineyard DeRose Vineyards (Cieniega Valley) varietal as Cabernet pepper rather bright red wine is characterized by a spicy-peppery and tannin-rich flavor.
+There are indeed some plantings with varieties of this name, including in the Cienega Valley in San Benito County, in the Napa Valley and also in Arizona, Produced by the vineyard DeRose Vineyards (Cieniega Valley) varietal as Cabernet pepper rather bright red wine is characterized by a spicy-peppery and tannin-rich flavor.

-The winemaker Kenneth Volk in Santa Barbara (Region Central Coast ) claims that the Cabernet pepper he cultivates is identical to the French one Big Verdot be, also through DNA analysis was confirmed.
+The winemaker Kenneth Volk in Santa Barbara (Region Central Coast ) claims that the Cabernet pepper he cultivates is identical to the French one Great Verdot be, what also through DNA analysis was confirmed.
 However, it is not clear if it is actually referred to as Cabernet pepper vine.
 One would therefore have to examine all varieties grown in California under the name Cabernet pepper.
 Only then could a possible independence of such a vine be proven beyond doubt.
 In the statistics of Kym Anderson In 2010, a variety with the name Cabernet pepper certainly does not occur.